Diana Chire

+Diana Chire is a Los Angeles‑based Somali artist and director who first drew national notice when she appeared nude in her exhibit at the 2015 Frieze Art Fair in London.
+The central themes of her work are gender, sexuality and the nature of racial identity.
+Her work has been exhibited in galleries from New York to Berlin and has been profiled in W Magazine, i‑D and Dazed & Confused.
+Her own publication, She‑Zine, presents cutting‑edge contributions from leading female artists.
+Her film A Living Sculpture was shot in London at Pinewood Studios and is currently screening on the festival circuit.
+Chire's work dissects female sexuality and racial identity in a raw, unflinching manner that refuses to apologise for its existence.

 Biography

-Chire was born in Somalia, and moved to London, England, when she was five.
-She studied at Westminster University.
-She is the editor and publisher of arts newspaper She-Zine.
+Chire was born in Somalia and moved to London, England, when she was five years old.
+She studied at the University of Westminster.
+She is the editor and publisher of the arts newspaper She‑Zine.

-Chire is known for her performance artworks that focus on black female identity, exposing the gender imbalances in the art world, and for using her own body as a medium.
-She shaved her head in 2016, explaining that as she became more comfortable with using her body as a medium, she felt she no longer needed to wear weaves or straighten her hair to be beautiful.
-She stitched her weave onto pillowcases.
+Chire is recognised for performance pieces that concentrate on black female identity, that expose gender imbalances in the art world, and for using her own body as a medium.
+In 2016, she shaved her head, explaining that, as she had grown more at ease with employing her body as a medium, she no longer felt the need to wear weaves or straighten her hair in order to be beautiful.
+She then stitched her weave onto pillowcases.